Robert Grossman (artist)

-Robert Grossman (March 1, 1940 – March 15, 2018) was an American painter, sculptor, filmmaker, comics artist, illustrator and author.
+Robert Samuel Grossman (March 1, 1940 – March 15, 2018) was an American painter, sculptor, filmmaker, comics artist, illustrator and author.
+He is a member of The Society of Illustrators' Hall of Fame.

 In a career spanning fifty years, Grossman's illustrations have appeared over 500 times on the covers of various national publications.
 TIME, Newsweek, Rolling Stone, Esquire, TV Guide, Sports Illustrated, The Times, The Nation, The New York Observer, The Atlantic Monthly, The New Republic, Evergreen Review, New York magazine, National Lampoon, and The New York Times have all published illustrations by him.
 Grossman's work has appeared in children's books, including The 18th Emergency (text by Betsy C. Byers), and What Could a Hippopotamus Be? (text by Mike Thaler).
 He has created album covers for Columbia, Epic, Warner Bros., and United Artists.

-Roberts Biography

 Education and early career

 Grossman's father, Joseph Grossman, was a display artist who gave his son his earliest training.
 The elder Grossman also sent Robert to Saturday morning art classes at the Museum of Modern Art, in Manhattan, NYC.
+He was Jewish.

 Grossman graduated from Midwood High School in 1957.
 He then attended Yale University, where he served as a cartoonist, illustrator and editor of The Yale Record, "America's Oldest College Humor Magazine" (it predates the Harvard Lampoon by four years), and in 1961 graduated with a Bachelor of Arts degree in Fine Arts.